Philo Farnsworth: Career

 Farnsworth Television and Radio Corporation was purchased by International Telephone and Telegraph (ITT) in 1951.
 During his time at ITT, Farnsworth worked in a basement laboratory known as "the cave" on Pontiac Street in Fort Wayne.
-From there he introduced a number of breakthrough concepts, including a defense early warning signal, submarine detection devices, radar calibration equipment and an infrared telescope.
+From there, he introduced a number of breakthrough concepts, including a defense early warning signal, submarine detection devices, radar calibration equipment and an infrared telescope.
 "Philo was a very deep person—tough to engage in conversation, because he was always thinking about what he could do next", said Art Resler, an ITT photographer who documented Farnsworth's work in pictures.
 One of Farnsworth's most significant contributions at ITT was the PPI Projector, an enhancement on the iconic "circular sweep" radar display, which allowed safe air traffic control from the ground.
 This system developed in the 1950s was the forerunner of today's air traffic control systems.

 In addition to his electronics research, ITT management agreed to nominally fund Farnsworth's nuclear fusion research.
 He and staff members invented and refined a series of fusion reaction tubes called "fusors".
 For scientific reasons unknown to Farnsworth and his staff, the necessary reactions lasted no longer than thirty seconds.
 In December 1965, ITT came under pressure from its board of directors to terminate the expensive project and sell the Farnsworth subsidiary.
 It was only due to the urging of president Harold Geneen that the 1966 budget was accepted, extending ITT's fusion research for an additional year.
 The stress associated with this managerial ultimatum, however, caused Farnsworth to suffer a relapse.
 A year later he was terminated and eventually allowed medical retirement.

 In 1967, Farnsworth and his family moved back to Utah to continue his fusion research at Brigham Young University, which presented him with an honorary doctorate.
 The university also offered him office space and an underground concrete bunker for the project.
 Realizing ITT would dismantle its fusion lab, Farnsworth invited staff members to accompany him to Salt Lake City, as team members in Philo T. Farnsworth Associates (PTFA).
 By late 1968, the associates began holding regular business meetings and PTFA was underway.
 They promptly secured a contract with the National Aeronautics and Space Administration (NASA), and more possibilities were within reach—but financing stalled for the $24,000 a month required for salaries and equipment rental.

+In a 1996 videotaped interview by the Academy of Television Arts & Sciences, Farnsworth's wife recounted his change of heart about the value of television, after seeing Neil Armstrong becoming the first person to walk on the Moon in real time on July 20, 1969, along with millions of others: "We were watching it, and, when Neil Armstrong landed on the moon, Phil turned to me and said, 'Pem, this has made it all worthwhile.'
+Before then, he wasn't too sure."